An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: Lightning Review of Inflationary Gravitational Waves

 where $\tilde{h}^{TT}_{ij}(\bk,\eta) = \tilde{h}_A(\bk,\eta)e^A_{ij}(\bk)$ with co-moving wave vector $\bk$.
 In the low-energy limit (i.e. far away from the Planck scale $M_{\rm Pl}$), we can conceptualize the Fourier modes of gravitational waves as being the quanta of the perturbation in the metric tensor.
-The primordial power spectrum is generally parameterized by the following
+The primordial power spectrum can generally parameterized\footnote{This parameterization is particularly relevant for inflationary models.
+See Sec.~\ref{dhk eff} for a list of GW production mechanisms.} by the following

 where $k_*$ is a pivot scale, $A_T$ is the amplitude of the spectrum, and $n_T$ is the spectral index which describes the tilt of the spectrum and is related to the ratio of the amplitudes of the scalar and tensor power spectrum $r$ by $n_T = -r/8$.
 Modern estimates for these values are present in Ref. \cite{Planck20X}, which found the amplitude of the scalar power spectrum to be $A_s = 2.1\times 10^{-9}$.
 Ref.~\cite{Bicep22} constrained the tensor-to-scalar ratio parameter to be $r < 0.03$.
-Therefore, present-day constraints on the amplitude of the tensor power spectrum and the tensor spectral index are $A_T = rA_s \lesssim 6.3 \times 10^{-11}$ and $n_T \lesssim -.00375$.
+Therefore, present-day constraints on the amplitude of the tensor power spectrum and the tensor spectral index are $A_T = rA_s \lesssim 6.3 \times 10^{-11}$ and $n_T \lesssim -0.00375$.
 A conventional choice for the pivot scale is $k_* = 0.002\pc[M]^{-1}$ \cite{Maggiore07, Maggiore18}.
 The above quantity is only good for the \emph{primordial} gravitational wave background and is not the background that would be measured today.

-We can now introduce the observable of interest: the fractional energy density spectrum defined by $\Omega_{\rm GW}(\nu) = \dv*{\rho_{\rm GW}}{\log\nu}/\rho_c$ with $\rho_c$ being the critical density.
+We can now introduce the observable of interest: the fractional energy density spectrum defined by $\rho_c\Omega_{\rm GW}(\nu) = \dv*{\rho_{\rm GW}}{\log\nu}$ with $\rho_c$ being the critical density.
 The energy density can be further related to the occupation number of gravitons via

 where $H_0$ is the Hubble parameter evaluated today.
 As alluded to earlier, the energy density spectrum as measured today is related to the primordial energy spectrum via the use of transfer functions.\footnote{See refs. \cite{Dodelson03, Kuroyanagi14, Maggiore18} for models for the transfer function.} The energy density of gravitational waves can now be related to the primordial power spectrum by making use of the relation $\Omega_{\rm GW}(\nu) = \abs{\tord_{\rm GW}(\nu)}^2\Omega^P_{\rm GW}(\nu,z)$, where $\Omega^P_{\rm GW}(\nu,z)$ is the primordial energy density spectrum.
 Thus, the present-day energy density spectrum relates to the primordial log-space power spectrum by